Corruption in the Palace of Justice

 Corruption in the Palace of Justice is a 1964 Australian television film produced by Oscar Whitbread.
-Based on an Italian stage play by Ugo Betti, it was a drama aired in a 60-minute time-slot and aired on non-commercial broadcaster ABC.
-Cast included Michael Duffield, Carl Bleazby, Terry Norris.
+Based on an Italian stage play by Ugo Betti, it was a drama aired in a 60-minute time-slot and aired on the non-commercial broadcaster the Australian Broadcasting Commission.
+The cast included Michael Duffield, Carl Bleazby and Terry Norris.
 It was produced in Melbourne.
 It was adapted by Robert Rietti.
 A copy of the script is at the NAA.

 It was set in a nameless country.

 Plot

 A court of justice in a nameless city and country is being investigated.

 A judge has made himself the accomplice of an underworld victim and this judge infect the whole process of justice.
 Judge Cust steers suspicion on to President Vanan, the ageing chief of the court, who is innocent.